QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ### Plot for lower middle income and low income

 Finally, we compare time-series graphs of GDP per capita between a lower middle income country and a low income country.
 Again, keeping Pakistan fixed in our set as a lower middle income country, we choose Democratic Republic of Congo as our second country from a low income group.
-Congo is chosen for no particular reason apart from its unstable political atmoshpere and a dwindling economy.
+Congo is chosen for no particular reason apart from its unstable political atmosphere and a dwindling economy.
-On comapring we see quite a bit of difference between these countries.
+On comparing we see quite a bit of difference between these countries.
 With Pakistan's GDP per capita being almost four times as much.
-Further strengthning our assumption that countries from different income groups can be quite different.
+Further strengthening our assumption that countries from different income groups can be quite different.

 ```{code-cell} ipython3
 # Pakistan, Congo (Lower middle income, low income)